 A single game of bowling consists of 10 frames per bowler.
 Each bowler can score a minimum of 0 or a maximum of 300 in a single bowling game.
 In each one of the 10 frames a bowler gets 2 chances to knock down all ten bowling pins; each bowling pin is worth 1 point of your bowling score.

-In a single frame the best outcome for a bowler is to knock down all 10 bowling pins on the first throw for that frame which is called a strike.
+In a single frame the best outcome for a bowler is to knock down all 10 bowling pins on their first throw for that frame, which is called a strike.
 The second best outcome is for a bowler to knock down all 10 bowling pins, or the remaining bowling pins, in their second throw for that frame.
 This is called a spare.
 An open frame is when a bowler fails to knock down all 10 bowling pins in both throws for a single frame.

 In bowling, 1 point of the bowlers score is equal to 1 bowling pin knocked down; 1 bowling pin = 1 point.
 A strike is worth 10 points, plus the value of your next 2 throws.
 The lowest score you can get in a frame with a strike is 10, which would require the bowler to miss all 10 pins their next frame.
 The highest score you can get in a frame with a strike is 30, which would require the bowler to get a strike their next 2 frames.